 If you do visit Crete in January, try to base your trip on history and culture, where you can duck inside if the weather gets wet or cold.

-January is the coldest month of the year in Crete, with average temperatures ranging between 8 and 16 degrees.
-Day time temperatures hover on average at 11 degrees.
+Weather in Crete in January: The coldest month of the year in Crete is January, with average temperatures ranging between 8 and 16 degrees.
+Day time temperatures hover on average at 11 degrees, and it is the wettest month of the year.

 Keep in mind that at higher elevations (of which Crete has many!) there can be snow.